Affine cones over smooth cubic surfaces: Cubic surfaces

-We consider these cases one by one in separate lemmas, i.e., Lemmas~\ref{lemma:cubic-Eckard},~\ref{lemma:cubic-tacnodal}, ~\ref{lemma:cubic-cusp},~\ref{lemma:cubic-ODP}, ~\ref{lemma:cubic-triangle} and \ref{lemma:cubic-nodal}.
-We however present the detailed proof of Lemma~\ref{lemma:cubic-triangle} in Section~\ref{sec:three-lines} to improve the readability of this section.
-These lemmas altogether imply Theorem~\ref{theorem:technical}. \begin{lemma} If the support of $D$ does not contain a line passing through the point $P$, then the log pair $(S, D)$ is log canonical at the point $P$. \end{lemma} \begin{proof} Let $L$ be a line passing through the point $P$ that is not contained in the support of $D$.
-Then the inequality $1=L\cdot D\geqslant \mathrm{mult}_{P}(D)$ implies that the log pair $(S, D)$ is log canonical at the point $P$ by Lemma~\ref{lemma:mult}. \end{proof}
+For simplicity, put $m= \mathrm{mult}_{P}(D)$. \begin{lemma} If the log pair $(S, D)$ is not log canonical at the point $P$, then the support of $D$ contains all the lines on $S$ passing through $P$. \end{lemma} \begin{proof} Let $L$ be a line passing through the point $P$ that is not contained in the support of $D$.
+Then the inequality $1=L\cdot D\geqslant m$ implies that the log pair $(S, D)$ is log canonical at $P$ by Lemma~\ref{lemma:mult}. \end{proof}

-\begin{lemma} Suppose that the tangent hyperplane section $T_P$ consists of three lines intersecting at the point $P$.
+\begin{lemma}[{\cite[Lemma~4.13]{KPZ11a}}] Suppose that the tangent hyperplane section $T_P$ consists of three lines intersecting at the point $P$.
 If the support of $D$ does not contain at least one of the three lines, then the log pair $(S,D)$ is log canonical at the point $P$. \end{lemma} \begin{proof} It immediately follows from Lemma~\ref{lemma:cubic-line}.\end{proof}

 From now on, let $f:\tilde{S}\to S$ be the blow up of the cubic surface $S$ at the point $P$.
-In addition, let $\tilde{D}$ be the proper transform of $D$ by the blow up $f$ and $E$ be the exceptional curve of $f$.
+In addition, let $E$ be the exceptional curve of $f$.
 We then have

-Note that the log pair $(S, D)$ is log canonical at the point $P$ if and only if the log pair is log canonical along the exceptional divisor $E$.
+Note that the log pair $(S, D)$ is log canonical at $P$ if and only if the log pair is log canonical along the exceptional divisor $E$.